A look back at radio comedy in the early 1980s, with Angus Deayton and Michael Knowles.

 The Genius comic asks the popular stand-up about the merits of outdoor toilets.

-David Walliams talks to Michael Rosen about writing both children's books and comedy.
+David Walliams talks to Michael Rosen about writing children's books.

 The Strictly star and former MP in conversation with his heroes - brought back to life.

 The comedian shares his tale of sneaking into the movie studio at the age of fifteen.

 The stand-up comic interviews the political spin doctor in the tag-team talk show.

 Matthew Sweet meets Michael Chaplin, who reveals new facts about his father Charlie.